andreasfaerber/TeslaSolarCharger/README.md

 ## How to use

 After setting everything up, you can use the software via `http://your-ip-address:7190`.
+Remeber: When you configure your car, be sure to check the "Use BLE" setting in your car configuration when using the BLE API.

 ### Charge Modes